CompleteBlenderCreator/06-Fluffy-Bunny-Original/README.md

 + Refresher on applying transforms
 + Show you why you need to do it.

+###10c Alternative Ear Construction
++ This may help with your particle system and hair placement
++ Always more than one way, to do something in Blender
++ Thanks to Alberto for experimenting and contributing to the community

 ### 11 Your First Particle System

 + Create a particle system.